douglasgreen/outlines/computing/data_science/xml.md

 3.  **Advancements in XML-Based Technologies:**

     -   Continuous improvements in XML parsing and processing technologies are expected, making XML more efficient and easier to integrate with modern programming languages and frameworks.
-    -   We may see more sophisticated XML schema definitions and transformation technologies, enhancing XML\'s capabilities in data modeling and conversion.
+    -   We may see more sophisticated XML schema definitions and transformation technologies, enhancing XML's capabilities in data modeling and conversion.

 4.  **Standardization and Compliance:**

     -   XML will continue to be important in environments that require strict data validation and adherence to standards, as it allows for rigorous schema definitions.
-    -   In regulatory domains, XML\'s ability to enforce data integrity and compliance through schemas makes it indispensable.
+    -   In regulatory domains, XML's ability to enforce data integrity and compliance through schemas makes it indispensable.

 ##### XML in the Context of New Data Formats